 Food: Breakfast is typical of Bulgaria, consisting of rolls with jam, cheese and cold meats.
 Cooked eggs are usually available too.
 Fruit juice and tea or coffee is also available.
 Picnic lunches will include a variety of local produce plus soft drinks, though most days we expect to either return to our hotel or a nearby taverna for meals.
 Lunches are usually a soup or salad followed by a main dish.
 Evening meals are generally local and traditional dishes, with a three course dinner of soup, salad, main dish and a dessert.
 Food is usually plentiful.
 Vegetarian and other diets are welcome - our Bulgarian guide will ensure all requirements are met.

 Daily routine: There will be an optional pre-breakfast walk most mornings, checking the hotel grounds and local parks.
 After breakfast we will head out birding, breaking for a long and leisurely lunch before heading out again in the afternoon, usually returning around 6pm.
-The pace is slow, and if it is warm we always seek out shade.
+The pace is slow, and if it is hot we seek out shade.

 Walking: The holiday is not strenuous, and walking is generally easy, on paths and tracks.
 Most birding is done close to our vehicle, and even on the longest walks we are never far from the minibuses, should anyone wish to go back.